Trimming the Fat - One Day at a Time

 Winter fitness can be a challenge when it comes to getting to your favorite gym to exercise.
 Weather can be a great excuse to not get where you need to be, but it doesn't have to inhibit overall fitness.
 The truth is that while I love being in the environment of Lifetime Fitness for accountability when I am not taking care of myself as I should, sometimes my tendency to cheat shames me into not going.
 The great staff helped me get my life back during a two year recovery from an accident and back injury, and made the experience fresh every time I was there.
 If I could revisit the joy I had while my body responded to the hard work, I would choose it every single time.
 It takes discipline over my mental state to go forward.

-During my days at Lifetime, I discovered and learned about Pilates, which is an essential staple in my exercise menu.
+During my days at Lifetime Fitness, I discovered Pilates, which is an essential staple in my exercise menu.
 As I progressed, my core strength increased and I progressed to marathon Stairmaster sessions (I like to do 250 floors in an hour).
 Now both are part of my maintenance plan, whenever I am in the area.
 High altitude here requires perseverance in cardio, just to breathe.
-I don't want to end up on oxygen...ever, so taking the stairs is a necessity, even in my workplace.
+I don't want to end up on oxygen...ever, so taking the stairs is a necessity, even in a workplace.
 It actually saves time waiting for elevators, and energizes me on the way.

 Having professional personal training staff around you as you are doing your workout is exceptionally encouraging, so I decided to pay it forward.
 My response was to become a personal goodwill ambassador to the mission of fitness for others, since I never dreamed that I could get in shape again myself.